Like all U.S. employers, companies that operate call centers are required to adhere to the law. Unfortunately, many don’t.

 Call centers employ workers as customer service associates, support specialists, agents, and representatives to handle all sorts of incoming and outgoing telephone calls.
 Employees may be required to use computers and automatic phone-dialer software applications, and follow specific instructions and scripts that can change daily, yet many call centers make them perform certain tasks “off the clock.”
 When this happens, those employers are breaking the law.

-Compensation abuses in this industry are so prevalent that the U.S. Department of Labor’s Wage & Hour Division issued an alert specifically condemning call centers for failing to pay workers for job-related activities performed before and after their shifts, activities such as:
+Compensation abuses in this industry are so prevalent that the U.S. Department of Labor’s Wage & Hour Division issued an alert specifically condemning call centers for failing to pay workers for job-related activities performed before and after their shifts.

 - Starting the computer to download work instructions